Mapping class groups of $h$-cobordant manifolds

 The Dold--Kan correspondence (\ref{DoldKan}) can be upgraded to a Quillen equivalence of model categories \cite[$\S$II.4]{QuillenDoldKan} (for the projective model structure on chain complexes), so there is a zig-zag of equivalences (functorial in $A\in \mathsf{Mod}_{\Z[C_2]}$)

-Each map in the zig-zag is an equivalence since every object in $\mathsf{Ch}_{\geq 0}(\Z)$ is fibrant (in the projective model), whilst every object in $\mathsf{sAb}$ is cofibrant.
-Applying geometric realisation to (\ref{zigzagequivalenceFalgThmC}) and noting (\ref{EMCLdiagram}) and (\ref{hC2commutes}), there results a zig-zag of infinite loop spaces
+Each map in the zig-zag is an equivalence since $\Gamma$ preserves equivalences ($\Gamma$ is a right Quillen functor and every object in $\mathsf{Ch}_{\geq 0}(\Z)$ is fibrant) and because $N$ and $\Gamma$ are inverse to each other (as the Dold--Kan correspondence (\ref{DoldKan}) is an actual equivalence of categories).
+Applying geometric realisation to (\ref{zigzagequivalenceFalgThmC}) and noting Lemma \ref{EMhC2Lemma}, there results a zig-zag of infinite loop spaces

 which once again is functorial in $A$.
 This finishes the proof. \end{proof}